Extension of Arakelyan's Theorem

-In \cite{RU} the specific case where $G=\mathbb{C}$ Arakeljan's Theorem has been extended to the following:
+In \cite{RU} the specific case where $G=\mathbb{C}$ has been extended to the following:

-\begin{thm}[Extension of Arakeljan's Theorem when $G=\mathbb{C}$] Let $F$ and $C$ be closed sets in the complex plane, with $C\not=\mathbb{C}$.
-In order that every function $f\in A(F)$ can be approximated uniformly on $F$ by entire functions, each of which is bounded on $C$, it is necessary and sufficient that: \begin{enumerate} \item $F$ be an Arakeljan set. \item There exists an Arakeljan set $C_1$, $C_1\not=\mathbb{C}$, so that $C\subset C_1$, and $F\cap C_1$ is a bounded set in $\mathbb{C}$. \end{enumerate} \end{thm}
+\begin{thm}[Extending Arakeljan's Theorem when $G=\mathbb{C}$] Let $F$ and $C$ be closed sets in the complex plane, with $C\not=\mathbb{C}$.
+In order that every function $f\in A(F)$ can be approximated uniformly on $F$ by entire functions, each of which is bounded on $C$, it is necessary and sufficient that: \begin{enumerate} \item $F$ be an Arakeljan set. \item There exists an Arakeljan set $C_1$, $C_1\not=\mathbb{C}$, so that $C\subset C_1$ and $F\cap C_1$ is a bounded set. \end{enumerate} \end{thm}

-The proof of the extended version of Arakeljan's Theorem for $G=\mathbb{C}$ stated above is based on the following two lemmas.
+The proof of the extended version of Arakeljan's Theorem for $G=\mathbb{C}$ stated above is based on the following two lemmas:

 \begin{lem} Let $f$ be an entire function, and let $C$ a closed subset in $G$, $C\not=G$.
 In order that $f$ be bounded on $C$ it is necessary and sufficient that there exists a closed Arakeljan set $C_1\subset G$ so that $C\subset C_1$ and $f$ is bounded on $C_1$. \end{lem}